mattmitchell6/sa-takehome-project-node/README.md

 We're using the [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) CSS framework.
 It's the most popular CSS framework in the world and is pretty easy to get started with — feel free to modify styles/layout if you like.

 To simplify this project, we're also not using any database here, either.
-Instead `server.rb` includes a simple case statement to read the GET params for `item`.
+Instead `app.js` includes a simple switch statement to read the GET params for `item`.

-To get started, clone the repository and run bundler to install dependencies:
+To get started, clone the repository and run npm to install dependencies:

 ```
 git clone https://github.com/mattmitchell6/sa-takehome-project-node && cd sa-takehome-project-node